choria-legacy/marionette-collective/website/reference/plugins/facts.md

 factsource = yaml
 {% endhighlight %}

-This will result in *MCollective::Facts::Yaml* being used as source for your facts.
+This will result in *MCollective::Facts::Yaml* or *MCollective::Facts::Yaml_facts* being used as source for your facts.